nmikhno/redmine_estimates/README.md

 # Redmine Estimates Plugin

-This is Redmine plugin for multiple estimates entries for a single task
+This is Redmine plugin for multiple estimate entries for a single task

 ## Installing a plugin